ijlee2/ember-codemod-pod-to-octane/README.md

 See the [Contributing](CONTRIBUTING.md) guide for details.

 If you have an open-sourced app or addon that I can use as a reference, reach out to me on [Discord](https://discord.gg/emberjs) at `ijlee2`.
 Please star this project so that I can gauge its importance to you and the Ember community. ⭐

-## Credits

-Thanks goes to FlashRecruit, Imago, and CLARK, who gave me the necessary Ember experience.
-Some code is based on [`ember-component-template-colocation-migrator`](https://github.com/ember-codemods/ember-component-template-colocation-migrator).

 ## License